 Dopaminergic neurons (DANS) are the most prevalent modulatory neurons that innervate the mushroom bodies.
 There are distinct dopaminergic neurons that provide positive and negative value signals.
 The two major clusters where most DANs reside are the PPL and the PAM clusters (Figure 1c).

-Positive reinforcement are provided by subsets of the approximately 100 DANs in the PAM cluster (Burke et al., 2012){ }, {Lin:2014ixb.
+Positive reinforcement are provided by subsets of the approximately 100 DANs in the PAM cluster (Burke et al., 2012), .
 They predominately innervate nearby zones in the $\beta, \beta’, \gamma$ lobes.
 Distinct DANs convey the effects of sugar and water reward as opposed to the same neurons representing subjective value.
 The sugar and water responsive DANs project to unique zones on the MB lobes, thus suggesting that learning-related plasticity is represented in different places along the axon of an individual KC.

 Negative reinforcement such as from electric shock or bitter substances appears to be conveyed by DANs housed in the PPL cluster.
 Each PPL DAN that innervates the mushroom bodies projects presynaptic terminals on the vertical lobes $\alpha$ or $\alpha’$ or heel and surface of the peduncle (David Owald & Scott Waddell – in review)